 - Process.
 The standard outlines the process that organizations should use to identify, evaluate, prioritize and mitigate risks, with guidance on how to apply policies, procedures and practices in a systematic way.
 It also includes steps for communication, monitoring and review, and reporting.

-IEC 31010 is a complementary standard on risk assessment and analysis techniques that was updated in 2019 after also being introduced in 2009.
-It is jointly developed by ISO and the International Electrotechnical Commission, although it's published under the IEC's name.
+Published under the name of the International Electrotechnical Commission, IEC 31010 is a complementary standard on risk assessment and risk analysis techniques that was updated in 2019 after also being introduced in 2009.
+It's jointly developed by ISO and the IEC, includes both of their logos and can be bought from either organization.

 COSO vs. ISO 31000: How they're similar